-Edgbaston confirms sell outs for first three days of opening Specsavers Ashes Test match
+Sell outs confirmed for the first three days of the opening Test match of the Specsavers Ashes series

 Birmingham’s Edgbaston Stadium has announced sell outs for the first three days of next summer’s opening Test match of the Specsavers Ashes series between England and Australia.